-The public was invited to submit comments between August 1, 2016 - August 31, 2016.
+The public was invited to submit comments on the draft local plan between August 1, 2016 - August 31, 2016.
+There was no public comment period for the local plan revisions.
+This revised plan will be posted online at www.frederickworks.com and made available upon request.